ada-lyn/ada-lyn.github.io/index.md

 </p>

 Visual inspection of the regression slope shows that it is strictly positive.
 The confidence bands of the seaborn plot do not include a line $f(x) = c$, so we can conclude that there is herding behaviour.
 Moreover, we see that we have a Pearson's correlation coefficient of ~0.145, which is quite low, but significant and expected.
-If it was bigger, for instance 0.8, it might actually really problematic for Amazon, and woulnd mean that the vast majority of people would just look at older reviews, without giving their own opinion at all.
-Hence this is a good thing to have guite a low correlation.
+If it was bigger, for instance 0.8, it might actually really problematic for Amazon, and would mean that the vast majority of people would just look at older reviews, without giving their own opinion at all.
+Hence this is a good thing to have quite a low correlation.

 One question that follows from this is if this correlation also depends on the number of reviews for a product.